A topological model for the HOMFLY-PT polynomial: Twisted homology groups

 \begin{defn}[Punctures associated to state circles] Let $C$ be a state circle and consider its associated state disk $D^C \subseteq \pi$.
 The disk $D^C$ potentially contains some other disks associated to other state circles.
 We consider the region in the plane obtained from $D^C$ by removing all these disks, and denote this region by $R^C$. \end{defn}

 \begin{lem} For any state circle $C$, the associated region $R^C$ contains at least one puncture from the set $\{\tilde{p}_1,\ldots,\tilde{p}_{8n}\}$.

 \end{lem} \begin{proof} The state circle $C$ is constructed from the blue-colored arcs associated to the resolution $\sigma$.
 Recall there are two punctures associated to each such arc, say $p^j$ and $\bar{p}^j$, see Figure \ref{f.paths}.
 Exactly one of these punctures projects inside the disc $D^C$.
-Since these punctures are chosen in a tubular neighbourhood of the arc, they do not belong to any other associated discs that lie inside $D^C$.
-So, the projection of the puncture lies in the region $R^C$. \end{proof} \begin{defn}[$\sigma$-punctures] For a state circle $C_i \in S_{\sigma}$ choose one of the punctures guaranteed by the proof of Lemma \ref{l.associatedpuncture} that projects inside $R^C$ and denote it as $P^i$.
+Since these punctures are chosen in a tubular neighborhood of the arc, they are not contained in any other associated discs that lie inside $D^C$.
+So, the projection of the puncture lies in the region $R^C$. \end{proof} \begin{defn}[$\sigma$-punctures] For a state circle $C_i \in S_{\sigma}$ choose one of the punctures guaranteed by the proof of Lemma \ref{l.associatedpuncture} that projects inside $R^{C_i}$ and denote it as $P^i$.

-Also denote the evaluation of the local system $\Phi$ around this puncture by $x_{f(i)}$, where $f(i)\in \{1,...,4n\}$.
+Also denote the evaluation of the local system $\Phi$ around this puncture by $x_{f(i)}$, where $f(i)\in \{1,...,8n\}$.

 \end{defn}

 Following the procedure described above, each circle in the collection of state circles $S_{\sigma}=\{C_1,...,C_{|\sigma|}\}$ has an associated puncture.
 We call this collection of ``special punctures'' associated to the state $\sigma$: